davidasbury/composite-map-usa/README.md

 ``<base URL>?featurelayer=<feature layer ID>``

 where ``<feature layer ID>`` is an item ID for any feature service.
-You can use ArcGIS Server (non-hosted) feature services, but they must be registered with and Enterprise or ArcGIS Online portal in order to have an item ID.
+You can use ArcGIS Server (non-hosted) feature services, but they must be registered with an ArcGIS Enterprise or ArcGIS Online portal in order to have an item ID.

 Example: [https://davidasbury.github.io/scene-overview-map/?webmap=22d1524dde5f4e5b9670545f5b853517](https://davidasbury.github.io/composite-map-usa/?featurelayer=cb1886ff0a9d4156ba4d2fadd7e8a139)